 Would you like to make a donation to support this site?
 It takes time to maintain this site, and money to pay for domain registration and hosting.
 Thanks to the generous support of fans, we are still running after 20 years and going strong.

 If you'd like to help, use the button below.
 Your donation is tax deductible, and a receipt will be sent to you upon request.
 Thank you for your support.

-Catch re-runs of Dr. Quinn every weekday on GMC and INSP.
+Catch re-runs of Dr. Quinn every weekday on UP TV and INSP.
 Episodes are running in their original order, including season 6, and they cycle around.

 The Dr. Quinn Mega-Set released October 28, 2008.

 The entire collection of Dr. Quinn on DVD is available in one mega-set leather-bound packaging or a convenient slimline pack.
 View other ordering options here.

 Download "Mike and Sully's Love Story" -- cut from the megaset at the last minute; exclusively available at this site.